 Academic Integrity

-Please take some time to review the Code of Student Rights, Responsibilities, and Conduct because you are expected to adhere to its standards while you are a student at IU.
+You should take some time to review the Code of Student Rights, Responsibilities, and Conduct (Code) because you are expected to adhere to its standards while you are a student at IU.
 Holding students to the standards outlined in the Code ensures the value of the degree that you are earning from IU and is important training for maintaining ethical standards in the work that you will do in the future.

-Academic misconduct is “any activity that tends to undermine the academic integrity of the institution” (Code, II: Responsibilities B,1 ).
+Academic misconduct is “any activity that tends to undermine the academic integrity of the institution” (Code, II, B,1).
 Academic integrity violations include cheating, fabrication, plagiarism, interference, violation of course rules, facilitating academic dishonesty, and research misconduct.
 When you submit an assignment with your name on it, you are signifying that the work contained therein is yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source must be fully acknowledged.
 Do not share your completed work with other students.
 If plagiarism or cheating occurs, all students involved will be considered responsible even if you were unaware that academic misconduct would occur.
 Ignorance of what constitutes academic misconduct is not a valid excuse.
 All suspected violations of the Code will be reported to the Dean of Students (Office of Student Conduct).
 Sanctions for academic misconduct in this course may include a failing grade on the assignment, a reduction in your final course grade, or a failing grade in the course, among other possibilities.
-If you are unsure about the expectations for completing an assignment or taking a test or exam in this course, speak with your instructor before submitting your assignment.
+If you are unsure about the expectations for completing an assignment or taking a test or exam in this course, speak with me before submitting your assignment.

 Generative AI